pKay-hash/pKay-hash/README.md

 ### Hi there 👋

+My name is Syed Shaban and I'm currently a sophomore at UIC pursuing my Computer Science degree.
+I recently completed an internship working with the development of a website for a professor at the university that I attend, University of Illinois Chicago, and I will be completing a software engineering intern this summer!

 - 🌱 I’m currently learning JavaFX and Assembly.
 - 😄 Pronouns: he/him
 - 💬 Ask me about some of my projects!